Montana-Media-Arts/creative-coding-1/modules/week-4/_posts/2017-01-14-alpha-color.md

 # Alpha Values in Color<br />(Making things see-through)

 It is also possible to specify the alpha value for any color in p5.
-Specifying an alpha value for color function, allows other objects behind the shape to be seen.
+Specifying an alpha value for a color function allows other objects behind the shape to be seen.
 In other words, it makes a shape "see through".

 The alpha value is most easily used in conjunction with grayscale and rgb color values.